 Relationships are a crucial part of both our professional and personal lives.
 They can open doors and bring success and fulfillment that you couldn’t achieve on your own.
 In Never Eat Alone, Keith Ferrazzi explains why you should make relationship-building a way of life, and how to build your personal network and brand.
-In our Never Eat Alone summary, we’ll outline these key ideas in 4 sections.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In our free Never Eat Alone summary, we’ll outline these key ideas in 4 sections.

 To succeed, you can’t rely on hard work and talent alone—you also need others’ help and support.
 The rich get richer not just because of their financial resources, but because they have well-connected friends and associates who share valuable advice and open doors to the right people and opportunities.
 It’s like being part of a privileged club.